numbbo/coco/docs/coco-doc/source/index.rst

   can be evaluated and returns an |f|-value or -vector and, in case, a |g|-vector.
   In the context of performance assessment, a target :math:`f`- or indicator-value is added to define a problem.
+A problem is considered as solved when the given or the most difficult available target is obtained.

 *runtime*
   We define *runtime*, or *run-length* [HOO1998]_ as the *number of